Mary Rundle: Career

 By September 1932, Rundle was employed as personal secretary to Sir Anderson Montague-Barlow, a former Minister of Labour, and best known for chairing the Barlow Royal Commission on the urban concentration of population and industry.
 In 1935, he was appointed chairman of the Royal Commission on the Coal Industry in Alberta, Canada, From late summer to autumn of 1935, Rundle accompanied Barlow, his wife Doris Louise, née Reed, a former administrator in the Women's Royal Air Force, and William Armour, a mining expert, on a journey across Canada Her mother had recently died on 17 July 1935, however, her father insisted that she "should honour [her] undertaking and go to Canada."
 She kept a running diary of the entire trip that she later donated to the Provincial Archives of Alberta.

 As World War II approached, she was commissioned into the Women's Royal Naval Service (WRNS) and undertook officer training at the Royal Naval College, Greenwich.
 On 26 August 1939, she was appointed a first officer in the WRNS at Portsmouth, under the command of Sir William James.
 She also served at HMS Calliope, then a training centre for the Royal Naval Reserve, located in Gateshead, Tyne and Wear, and HMS Daedalus, a shore airfield, located near Lee-on-the-Solent in Hampshire, for a number of naval air squadrons of the Fleet Air Arm.

 At the end of the war, Rundle joined the staff of the WRNS directorate and put in place plans to establish the WRNS as a permanent peacetime service.
 She was promoted to superintendent, equivalent to a commander in the Royal Navy, and second only in seniority to the then director, Jocelyn Woollcombe.
-In 1948, she was awarded a CBE in the Kings's Birthday Honours.
+In 1948, she was awarded a CBE in the King's Birthday Honours.
 In April 1949, Rundle left the WRNS after being appointed deputy director of Encyclopædia Britannica Films, at 211 Piccadilly, London, a position that reported to John Mackay Mure, then director of the division in the United Kingdom.

 The Encyclopædia Britannica Films division in the United States had a library of around four hundred educational films that they had planned to offer to the Ministry of Education in London.
 The films were distributed on 16 mm film and covered, amongst other subjects, geography, science, and social studies.
 In April 1951, the work of the UK division was transferred to Lexicon Films Limited, an Encyclopædia Britannica affiliate located at 10 St Swithin's Lane, in the City of London.
 Lexicon Films was wound-up on 1 November 1954.
 After 1951, Rundle joined Metal Box Company Limited, a large can and packaging manufacturer, as secretary to the managing director.
 In the early 1960s, she retired and moved to a cottage in Outgate, a hamlet near Hawkshead, in the Lake District, Cumbria.